yhannc/carsforsale/Readme.md

 - **car**

 	Applied to an `li` tag.
 A representation of a single car.
-It should contain	the following descendant elements:
+It should contain	the following descendant element:

 		a.rel="car"
 - **car-add/update**